customer7/ncn/src/site/notes/Literature/Triple Therapy, VBA Aneurysm - 2022.md

 - Telescoping multiple flow diverters should be kept to a minimum.
 - Adjunctive coiling could be used to reduce mural flow and also to support the mesh, avoiding its prolapse into large fusiform sacs.
 - Dual therapy was associated with less risk of intracranial hemorrhage and major bleeding than TT, with no difference in risk of ischemic stroke, myocardial infarction, or stent thrombosis.
-- Cekirge nd Saatci described the concept of stable remodeling for aneurysms that do not present angiographic occlusion but remain stable for a long period of time.^[[A New Aneurysm Occlusion Classification after the Impact of Flow Modification | American Journal of Neuroradiology](https://www.ajnr.org/content/37/1/19?ijkey=2364a648620d70d34216d7a25a376a42b61dd091&keytype2=tf_ipsecsha)]
+- Cekirge and Saatci described the concept of stable remodeling for aneurysms that do not present angiographic occlusion but remain stable for a long period of time.^[[A New Aneurysm Occlusion Classification after the Impact of Flow Modification | American Journal of Neuroradiology](https://www.ajnr.org/content/37/1/19?ijkey=2364a648620d70d34216d7a25a376a42b61dd091&keytype2=tf_ipsecsha)]

 ---